-Language Comparison: 030 Construction Plan Review New, Alterations, and Portables
+Language Comparison: 030 Construction Plan Review - New, Alterations, and Portables

-246-370-030 Draft 246-366-040 246-366A-020, -040, & -050 (1) The following school construction projects must be reviewed and approved by the local health officer: (a) Construction of a new school facility, playground, or specialized room; (b) Establishment of a school in all or part of any existing structure previously used for another purpose; (c) Additions or alterations consisting of more than 5,000 square feet of floor area or more than 20 percent of the total square feet of an existing school facility, whichever is less; (d) Alteration of a playground or specialized room; and (e) Installation or construction of a portable classroom.
-(1) Any board of education, before constructing a new facility, or making any addition to or major alteration of an existing facility or any of the utilities connected with the facility, shall: (a) First submit final plans and specifications of such buildings or changes to the jurisdictional health officer; -040(1) The following school facility construction projects must be reviewed by the local health officer: (a) Construction of a new school facility; (b) Schools established in all or part of any existing structures previously used for other purposes; (c) Additions or alterations consisting of more than five thousand square feet of floor area or having a value of more than ten percent of the total replacement value of an existing school facility; (d) Any construction of a portable.
+246-370-030 Draft 246-366-040 246-366A-020, -040, & -050 (1) The following school construction projects must be reviewed and approved by the local health officer: (a) Construction of a new school facility, playground, bathroom, shower, or specialized room; (b) Establishment of a school in all or part of any existing structure previously used for another purpose; (c) Additions or alterations consisting of more than 5,000 square feet of floor area or more than 20 percent of the total square feet of an existing school facility, whichever is less; (d) Alteration of a playground, bathroom, shower, or specialized room; and (e) Installation or construction of a portable classroom.
+(1) Any board of education, before constructing a new facility, or making any addition to or major alteration of an existing facility or any of the utilities connected with the facility, shall: (a) First submit final plans and specifications of such buildings or changes to the jurisdictional health officer; -040(1) The following school facility construction projects must be reviewed by the local health officer: (a) Construction of a new school facility; (b) Schools established in all or part of any existing structures previously used for other purposes; (c) Additions or alterations consisting of more than five thousand square feet of floor area or having a value of more than ten percent of the total replacement value of an existing school facility; (d) Any construction of a shop or laboratory for use by students; and (e) Installation of a portable.
 (2) Review and approval requirements for installation of a playground are established in WAC 246-366A-150.
-(2) A school official shall: (a) Consult with the local health officer at the 50 percent design development stage for school construction projects plans to determine if the project requires construction review. (b)Shall obtain the health officer's recommendations and any required changes, in writing; -040(3) School officials shall: (a) Consult with the local health officer during preliminary planning for school construction projects that are subject to the requirements of this section; (b) Invite the local health officer to a predevelopment conference with school officials and project design professionals to participate in the discussion about the preliminary design to highlight health and safety matters and requirements of these rules;
+(2) A school official shall ensure: (a) Consultation with the local health officer takes place at the 50 percent design development stage of school construction project plans to determine if the project requires construction review; (b)Shall obtain the health officer's recommendations and any required changes, in writing; -040(3) School officials shall: (a) Consult with the local health officer during preliminary planning for school construction projects that are subject to the requirements of this section; (b) Invite the local health officer to a predevelopment conference with school officials and project design professionals to participate in the discussion about the preliminary design to highlight health and safety matters and requirements of these rules;